 The construction of clear span structures is preferred for new and replacement bridges.
 Bridge piers may be allowed if length of span makes clear span infeasible as determined by the local jurisdiction.
-If bridge piers are used they should be pier walls or large diameter (4') piers and if feasible not be placed in the active channel (see definition in Glossary).

 III.B2.
-Design/Construction Related to Encroachments between the Top of Bank If a structure must be placed in the active channel (See definition in Glossary) due to structural requirements, feasibility, or otherwise, a geomorphic, biological impacts, and/or hydraulic analysis will be required.
-SCVWD must be consulted and it will usually require a Streambed Alteration Agreement (SAA), Regional Water Board Water Quality Certification, US Army Corps authorization, and other state and federal approvals.
+Design/Construction Related to Encroachments between the Top of Bank

+If a structure must be placed in the active channel due to structural requirements, feasibility, or otherwise, a geomorphic, biological impacts, and/ or hydraulic analysis will be required and will be reviewed by SCVWD and other state and federal agencies.
 For construction of new bridges, loss of riparian, or aquatic habitat beneath the bridge should be mitigated and located as close to the new bridge as possible.

 III.B3.
-Design/Construction Related to Encroachments between the Top of Bank Have footings and pile caps that are designed based on channel scour to prevent erosion.
+Design/Construction Related to Encroachments between the Top of Bank

+Have footings and pile caps that are designed based on channel scour to prevent erosion.
 The appropriate foundation depth should be determined by a licensed engineer and should be at minimum three (3) feet below active channel invert.